kcsandoval88/QMEE/MyDataAssignment/README.md

   - contains the data corrected of only the 1st 5 sniffs of experimental mice F69, H25, H28, H82.

   - In the 1st row, titles for each column include "mouseID-NumberOfTheSniff-TypeOfSniff" (eg: F69-3-AnoMutual => mouse id = F69, number of sniff = 3rd sniff activity, type of sniff = Ano mutual).

+The xlsx file "PhotometryTracking"

+ - contains information about sex (male, female), type of sniff, and sniff direction (mutual, unidirectional)